-- 5.7.1 The door interlocks disable the blasting control circuit when doors are open.
-To enable blasting, the door-interlock switches must be engaged when doors are closed.
+- 5.7.1 The door interlocks disable the blasting control circuit when the door is open.
+To enable blasting, the door-interlock switch must be engaged when door is closed.
 The interlocks are set at the factory and do not normally require field adjustment unless parts are replaced.
-When adjustment is required, proceed as follows. - 5.7.2 Close cabinet doors. - 5.7.3 Loosen the actuator bracket screws and adjusting screw nut.
+When adjustment is required, proceed as follows. - 5.7.2 Close cabinet door. - 5.7.3 Loosen the actuator bracket screws and adjusting screw nut.
 Move the actuator bracket up or down, and the adjusting screw sideways, as needed to center the adjusting screw on the over-travel stop (in center of detent sleeve).
 Tighten the bracket screws. - 5.7.4 Turn the adjusting screw in or out as required to engage the switch without applying excessive pressure on it.
 Tighten the adjusting screw nuts.

-5.7.5 Test the operation with the doors open and then closed.
-Negative pressure inside the cabinet may cause the doors to flex inward.
+5.7.5 Test the operation with the door open and then closed.
+Negative pressure inside the cabinet may cause the door to flex inward.
 Tests should be performed with the exhauster running.
 Point the nozzle away from the door during the tests and open the door only enough to disengage the interlock switch.
-The interlocks should stop the blasting when either door is open and permit blasting when the doors are closed.
+The interlocks should stop the blasting when the door is open and permit blasting when the door is closed.